kanjieater/ComicEater/README.md

 ## Warning

-- I recommend running the commands from `bash`, not `zsh`, as `zsh` can crash WSL when run for long periods with a lot of text output.
+- ~~I recommend running the commands from `bash`, not `zsh`, as `zsh` can crash WSL when run for long periods with a lot of text output.~~ It is 2023 and I no longer believe this to be the case.
 - Make sure you have a backup of any archives you put in your queueFolders.
-I've run this with hundreds of archives now, so it does work well, but there could be bugs.
+I've run this with ~~hundreds~~ thousands of archives now, so it does work well, but there could be bugs.
 I make no guarantees it will work well for you.

 # Commands
 # CLI Logging